Washington: A Life: Background

-The book's author, Ron Chernow, is a former freelance business journalist who later became a self-described "self-made historian".
-His 1990 history of financier J.P.
-Morgan's family, The House of Morgan, won the National Book Award for Nonfiction.
+The book's author, Ron Chernow, is a former freelance business journalist who later fashioned himself as a "self-made historian".
+His 1990 history of financier J. P. Morgan's family, The House of Morgan, won the National Book Award for Nonfiction.
 In 2004, he published a biography of American Founding Father Alexander Hamilton, for which he won the inaugural $50,000 George Washington Book Prize.

 Chernow conceived the idea of a book on Washington while researching Hamilton's life; the two men had worked together closely, and Chernow had come to believe that "Hamilton is the protagonist of the book but Washington is the hero of the book".
 On discovering a letter about a quarrel between Hamilton and Washington, Chernow concluded that there was a more temperamental side to the president than had previously been portrayed.
 In a later C-SPAN interview, he said that he came to see Washington as "a man of many moods, of many passions, of fiery opinions.
 But because it was all covered by this immense self-control, people didn't see it."
 Despite what he estimated to be more than nine hundred books written on Washington, Chernow decided to write another, with the goal of providing a fresh portrait.

 In writing the book that would become Washington: A Life, Chernow made extensive use of the archival evidence left by Washington's meticulous record-keeping.
 These documents included recently discovered written correspondence, maps, and images from the Papers of George Washington, made available by a University of Virginia research project, which began in 1968.
 Washington: A Life took six years to complete, the first four years of which were spent purely on research.
 In June 2009, near the end of his work on the book, Chernow slipped on a stair and broke his ankle in three places.
 He was unable to do anything but read for the following months, and later attributed the injury with allowing him to return to the book with a fresh perspective and improve the manuscript.